cantel/Read-Only-Jekyll-Theme/_posts/2017-09-20-bicicleta-em-portugal.markdown

 It took us a day to get sorted and plan Part II of our trip: the Sintra-Cascais region.

 The first day was a pleasant straightforward ride along the coast to the Sintra-Cascais Natural Park.
-We got lucky, as that day the roads had been closed to cars, and access given to all bikers and pedestrians.
+We got lucky, as that day the roads had been closed off to cars, and access given to all bikers and pedestrians.
 Wonderful!

 <img src="{{ site.baseurl }}/images/portugal/joshie.jpg" height="30%" width="30%">
 ^It seemed to me Joshie did not resist much when he toppled over.
 Does he not look rather content?